Fats and oils are neutral compounds made up of:

 - Leukotriene 5 series

-- E-Resolvins (E1 inhibits the migration of inflammatory cells into the inflamed tissue and the formation of the messenger substance interleukin 12),
+- E-Resolvin (E1 inhibits the migration of inflammatory cells into the inflamed tissue as well as the formation of the messenger substance interleukin 12),

 - ...which contribute to the active resolution of inflammation!

-DHA is also metabolized into anti-inflammatory lipid mediators, especially in protectins and D-resolvins: Resolvin D2 causes endothelial cells to produce nitric oxide, which prevents the adhesion of leukocytes and thus their migration into the inflamed tissue.
+DHA is also metabolized into anti-inflammatory lipid mediators., v.a. in protectins and D-resolvins: Resolvin D2 causes endothelial cells to produce nitric oxide, thereby preventing leukocytes from adhering to the cells and thus from migrating into the inflamed tissue.

 Omega 3 fatty acids…